shauv-k/Voice-Navigation-Robot/README.md

 2. **Recognition :** A ROS publisher node with the voice models listens to microphone input for voice input.
 3. **Processing :** Upon detecting a command, the voice model converts the voice input into string data.
 4. **Publishing :** The string data is published over a speech topic.
-5. **Execution :** A node with a subscriber and a publisher, listens for the incoming data over the topic and published relevant commands to the robot.
+5. **Execution :** A node with a subscriber and a publisher, listens for the incoming data over the topic and publishes relevant commands to the robot.

 ## Turtlesim